 Research & Commentary: Ohio Alternative Energy Portfolio Standard

-State Sen. Kris Jordan, the bill’s primary sponsor, notes the current mandate increases costs on energy consumers and destroys jobs in Ohio.
-A 2011 study by the Beacon Hill Institute found the Alternative Energy Portfolio Standard will cause Ohio to lose 9,753 jobs by 2025 and cost Ohio energy consumers $8.629 billion in higher costs over a ten-year period between 2016 and 2025, including more than $1.4 billion in 2025 alone.
+The freeze represents an important first step in reducing prices for electricity consumers and strengthening the state’s economy, because the alternative energy mandate forces utility companies to purchase electricity from less-reliable and more-expensive sources, causing prices to increase throughout the economy.
+This fact was highlighted in a 2011 study by the Beacon Hill Institute, which found the Alternative Energy Portfolio Standard will cause Ohio to lose 9,753 jobs by 2025 and cost Ohio energy consumers $8.629 billion in higher prices between 2016 and 2025, including more than $1.4 billion in 2025 alone.

 The Cost and Economic Impact of Ohio’s Alternative Energy Portfolio Standard

 The American Tradition Institute and Beacon Hill Institute conducted an economic analysis of the effects of Ohio’s Alternative Energy Portfolio Standard, finding it will decrease real wages, increase the cost of electricity, destroy jobs, and reduce investment, all without measurably increasing environmental protection.